Wellness Exams for Pets in Lindenhurst

 We know how important your pet is to you, and at Lindenhurst Animal Hospital, our mission is to provide your companion with the care they deserve.
-Because there are many health issues that can afflict both outdoor and indoor dogs and cats, we advocate pet exams as preventative care to keep your four-legged friend well through every life stage.
+Because there are many health issues that can afflict both outdoor and indoor dogs and cats, we advocate wellness exams for pets as preventative care to keep your four-legged friend well through every life stage.

 Comprehensive Wellness Exam

-This annual exam is usually the first line of defense when it comes to preventing illnesses for your pet.
+This annual pet wellness exam is usually the first line of defense when it comes to preventing illnesses for your dog and cat.
 Although we recommend that all dogs and cats have a wellness exam at least once a year, more frequent checkups may be advised, depending on age, lifestyle, and health status.
 During your pet’s exam, we examine your pet from nose to tail and make recommendations for treatment or advanced diagnostics as needed.

-In addition to the standard physical exam, your pet’s annual visit includes vaccinations and parasite control.
+In addition to the standard wellness exam, your pet’s annual visit includes dog and cat vaccinations and parasite control.
 We determine which vaccines are recommended for your specific pet as well as their vaccine schedule, since they vary for each patient.
-Parasite control is another important component of the wellness visit for both indoor and outdoor pets.
+Parasite control is another important component of the wellness exam for both indoor and outdoor pets.
 We discuss with you which parasite control products are best to provide your pet with year-round protection from diseases like Lyme, heartworm and intestinal parasites.

 Diet and Exercise Counseling

 Sometimes a pet can be perfectly healthy physically, but unhealthy behaviorally.
 This can negatively affect the relationship that a pet shares with their owner, which is why we place a strong emphasis on behavioral counseling.
 We work with behaviorists in the area and refer out if necessary.
-With our behavior counseling, we address a number of common behavioral issues, including jumping, barking, begging, and nipping.
+With our cat and dog training, we address a number of common behavioral issues, including jumping, barking, begging, and nipping.
 An excellent at-home resource is a book called “Decoding Your Dog.”
 It discusses the more common behavior concerns that everyday dog owners have.